Synesso/FXCMTickData/README.md

 ## Note:

+o	Losses can exceed deposits

+o	Past performance is not indicative of future results

 o	Timestamps are in UTC

 o	Data points are indicative and based on the lowest spreads available exclusively on Active Trader accounts